 FAMILIES

-What I offer
+What I focus on

-Succession and intergenerational continuity planning
+succession and intergenerational continuity

-Alignment between family members and external advisors
+alignment across family members and advisors

 How I work